garciaalvaro/melonpan-block-container/README.md

 # Melonpan Block - Container

-WordPress Block that provides a container block which can have other blocks nested.
+WordPress Block that provides a container, with styling features, which can have other blocks nested.

 ## Features

-The plugin comes with the following settings:
+The block comes with the following settings:

 - Background image, fixed, color & opacity
 - Content align, max-width, text color